TheAlgorithms/Lua/doc/data_structures/sorted_set/sorted_set.md

 All operations operate on *values* rather than *references*.

-Contrary to popular textbooks, operations don't return references to interally used data structures (such as tree nodes).
+Contrary to popular textbooks, operations don't return references to internally used data structures (such as tree nodes).

 This makes some sequences of operations slower.
 For example if you first `find` a key and then upsert the same key using `insert`;